 with $\kappa_1= 0.321$ and $\kappa_2= 1.31$~GeV$^{-2}$.
 Even though $G(B)$ does not appear explicitly in our expressions for the decay width $\Gamma_{\pi^0\gamma\gamma}$, the $B$ dependence affects the values of $M$, $m_{\pi^0}$ and $\gpqq$, which implicitly depend on the four-quark coupling strength.

-In Fig.~\ref{fig:Gamma_NM} we show our results for the normalized magnetic decay width for the three parameter sets of Table~\ref{Table_Sets}, considering both a constant coupling $G$ (left panel) and a magnetic-field dependent coupling $G(B)$ (right panel).
+Our numerical results for the $\pi^0 \rightarrow \gamma\gamma$ decay width in the presence of the external magnetic field are collected in Fig.~\ref{fig:Gamma_NM}.
+In the upper panels, we show our results for $\Gamma_{\pi^0\gamma\gamma}$ for the three parameter sets of Table~\ref{Table_Sets}, considering both a constant coupling $G$ (left) and a magnetic-field-dependent coupling $G(B)$ (right).
 As seen, the NJL model predicts a rather strong suppression of the width, which is even more striking in the case of $G(B)$.
 We can also observe that this feature is basically independent of the model parametrization.
-Before discussing the possible origin of this suppression, it is convenient to compare the above results with the predictions arising from Eq.~(\ref{chlimit}), obtained in the chiral limit.
-This comparison is shown in Fig.~\ref{fig:chiral} for the parameter set S350.
-As seen from the graphs, our calculations show that for both $G={\rm constant}$ and $G(B)$ the result in Eq.~\eqref{chlimit} is actually a good approximation to the full width.
+Before discussing the possible origin of this suppression, it is convenient to compare the above results with the predictions arising from Eq.~(\ref{chlimit}), obtained at the lowest order in the current quark mass expansion.
+This comparison is shown in the lower panels of Fig.~\ref{fig:Gamma_NM} for the parameter set S350.
+As seen from the graphs, our calculations show that for both $G={\rm constant}$ (left) and $G(B)$ (right), the result in Eq.~\eqref{chlimit} is actually a good approximation to the full width.
 Indeed, the accuracy of this approximation is found to be less than 4\% at $B=0$, becoming even smaller as the magnetic field increases.